Shockwave Sponsors Calcium-focused SCAI Early Career Research Grant

 - Recent treatment and outcome trends in coronary calcium modification (per NCDR)

 Applicants are encouraged to access the application instructions at this link.
-Submissions open May 21, 2022 and close August 1, 2022.
-Awardees will be notified by September 1, 2022.
+Submissions open May 21, 2022 and close August 21, 2022.
+Awardees will be notified in September 2022.

 We hope this grant improves knowledge & understanding of calcified lesions and further informs us of gender, race and age disparities in coronary calcium modification outcomes.